Envision Partners with Singapore Leading Companies | 21.04.18 | finanzen.ch

 Envision Partners with Singapore Leading Companies

-SINGAPORE, April 20, 2018 /PRNewswire/ -- Envision (远景), which owns the leading Intelligent Internet of Things (IoT) platform, EnOS™, and is the second largest smart wind turbine manufacturer in China, today unveiled its strategic partnerships with Singapore leading companies.
+SINGAPORE, April 21, 2018 /PRNewswire/ -- Envision, which owns the leading Intelligent Internet of Things (IoT) platform, EnOS™, and is the second largest smart wind turbine manufacturer in China, unveiled its strategic partnerships with Singapore leading companies on April 20.

 A Memorandum of Understanding (MOU) with En-trak Pte Ltd, an award-winning Smart Building IoT technology company, was signed to jointly explore collaboration and development opportunities regarding smart building energy management applications in the region using EnOS™ platform.
 En-trak currently manages over 100 GWh of energy annually for over 300 world-class clients across Asia Pacific.